-Support for Mid-Atlantic Lease Sales in the Five-Year Plan Development Process
+Support for Mid-Atlantic Lease Sales in Five-Year Plan Development Process

-The process for the development of a five-year plan includes the sequential publication of four different documents (a Call for Information, a Draft Proposed Plan, a Proposed Final Plan and a Proposed Environmental Impact Statement), each of which triggers a period for public comment.
-Once public comments have been accepted on the Proposed Final Plan, the plan will be implemented upon Secretarial approval and submission of the plan to the president and Congress.
+The process for the development of a Five-Year Plan includes the sequential publication of four different documents (a Call for Information, a Draft Proposed Plan, a Proposed Final Plan, and a Proposed Environmental Impact Statement), each of which triggers a period for public comment.
+Once public comments have been accepted on the Proposed Final Plan, the Plan will be implemented upon Secretarial approval and submission of the Plan to the President and Congress.

-The current five-year plan, for 2007-2012, includes 21 lease sales in eight areas, including eight lease sales in four areas of Alaska, 12 lease sales in three areas of the Gulf of Mexico and one lease sale in Virginia's adjacent waters.
-The 2007-2012 program was developed while federal moratoria were in place, prohibiting any leasing (or pre-leasing) activities in the Atlantic or Pacific Oceans.
+The current Five-Year Plan, for 2007-2012, includes twentyone lease sales in 8 areas, including 8 lease sales in 4 areas of Alaska, 12 lease sales in 3 areas of the Gulf of Mexico and one lease sale in Virginia's adjacent waters.
+The 2007-2012 program was developed while federal moratoria were in place prohibiting any leasing (or pre-leasing) activities in the Atlantic or Pacific Oceans.
+Lease Sale 220 was scheduled to offer leases in the Atlantic Ocean adjacent to Virginia in 2011.
+The lease sale was included following strong support from the State during the development of the 2007-2012 Five Year Plan - and was contingent upon the federal moratoria being dropped.

-In response to high crude oil, gasoline and diesel prices, President Bush lifted the Executive Moratorium on July 14, 2008, and instructed Secretary of the Interior Kempthorne to initiate the process to develop a new five-year plan that would cover 2010-2015 (if approved, this plan would supersede the current Five-Year Plan).
-Two months later, Congress chose not to renew the Congressional Leasing Moratorium, meaning that lease sales could take place in the Atlantic and the Pacific for the first time since 1983.
+In response to high crude oil, gasoline and diesel prices, President Bush lifted the Executive Moratorium on July 14, 2008 and instructed Secretary of the Interior Kempthorne to initiate the process to develop a new Five-Year Plan, which would cover 2010-2015 (if approved, this plan would supersede the current Five-Year Plan).
+Two months later, Congress chose not to renew the Congressional Leasing Moratorium - meaning that it is now possible for lease sales to take place in the Atlantic and the Pacific for the first time since 1983.

-Pursuant to President Bush's directive, DOI published a Call for Information on Aug.
-1, 2008, soliciting comments from interested and affected parties on whether to begin a new five year program for 2010-2015.
-The notice specifically requested comments on areas that had been restricted from leasing prior to the revocation of the Executive Moratorium on July 14, 2008.
-DOI received more than 152,000 comments during the comment period - with more than 60% of the comments supporting the creation of a new five-year plan.
+Pursuant to President Bush's directive, the Department of the Interior published a Call for Information on August 1, 2008, soliciting comments from interested and affected parties on whether to begin a new five year program for 2010-2015.
+The Notice specifically requested comments on areas that had been restricted from leasing prior to the revocation of the Executive Moratorium on July 14, 2008.
+DOI received over 152,000 comments during the comment period - with over 60% of the comments supporting the creation of a new Five-Year Plan.

-On Jan.
-21, 2009, DOI published a Draft Proposed Outer Continental Shelf (OCS) Leasing Program for 2010-2015 (DPP) that proposed a total of 31 lease sales in 12 areas, including 14 lease sales in three areas of the Gulf of Mexico, nine lease sales in four areas offshore Alaska, three lease sales in two areas offshore California and five lease sales in three areas of the Atlantic - including three in the Mid-Atlantic Region (which includes North Carolina).

-DOI opened a 60-day comment period and requested comments from states, local governments, Native groups, tribes, the oil and gas industry, federal agencies, environmental and other interest organizations, and all other interested parties.
-On Feb.
-10, 2009, Secretary Salazar announced that DOI was extending the comment period for the DPP by 180 days - meaning the Department will accept public comments through Sep.
-21, 2009.
+On January 21, 2009, DOI published a Draft Proposed Outer Continental Shelf (OCS) Leasing Program for 2010-2015 (DPP) that proposed a total of 31 lease sales in twelve areas, including 14 lease sales in three areas of the Gulf of Mexico, 9 lease sales in four areas offshore Alaska, 3 lease sales in two areas offshore California and 5 lease sales in three areas of the Atlantic - including 3 in the Mid-Atlantic Region (which includes Virginia).
+DOI opened a 60-day comment period and requested comments from states, local governments, Native groups, tribes, the oil and gas industry, federal agencies, environmental and other interest organizations and all other interested parties.